capstone-spotify2/SpotifyTeam2/README.md

 Parameters explanation:
 - `lyrics.txt` (input, required) - the lyrics txt file of the song we want to predict.

+Return value:
+- Terminal prints out 3 tags that have the top 3 probability.
+- Example output:
+    >The three top tags are:

+    >tag: funny

+    >tag: love

+    >tag: sad

 Part 4: Run Song Recommendation System in terminal
 ------------------------------------------------------
+`cd ./Final_Deliverable/2-Recommendation/` to run the Recommendation model

+### step 1: playlist recommendation:
+Run tag_to_song.py by:
+>`python tag_to_song.py tag_name`

+Example:
+>`python tag_to_song.py happy`

+Parameters explanation:
+- tag_name (input, required) - the name of tag or keywords that you want to get song playlist from.

+Return value:
+- the top 10 songs that most related to the input tag or keywords.

 Part 5: Setup and run User-interactive Website
 --------------------------------------------------